Bombing of Leipzig in World War II: 20 February 1944

-During the so-called Big Week, Leipzig was one of the first targets that were attacked by British and American bombers.
-On 20 February 1944, between 3:15 AM and 4:20 AM, residential areas in the south (Connewitz) as well as residential and industrial areas in the southwest of Leipzig (Schleußig and Großzschocher) were hit.
+During the so-called Big Week, Leipzig was one of the first targets attacked by British and American bombers.
+On 20 February 1944, between 3:15 AM and 4:20 AM, residential areas in the south (Connewitz) and residential and industrial areas in the southwest of Leipzig (Schleußig and Großzschocher) were hit.
 During this night raid, more than 700 bombers were used, which dropped about 2300 tons of bombs.
-In the afternoon of the same day, more than 200 bombers of the 8th U.S. Air Force attacked industrial facilities in the northeast of the city, using about 700 tons of bombs.
+In the afternoon of the same day, more than 200 bombers of the 8th US Air Force attacked industrial facilities in the northeast of the city, using about 700 tons of bombs.
 The (second) Gewandhaus concert hall was almost totally destroyed as a result of the attacks.

 In total, about 970 people died, most of them during the British night raid.
-During the following day raid some of the bombed factories were damaged severely, e.g. 65% of the “Erla Maschinenwerk” in Heiterblick was destroyed.
+During the following day raid some of the bombed factories were damaged severely, e.g. 65% of the "Erla Maschinenwerk" in Heiterblick was destroyed.
 In May 1944, its production had not entirely recovered yet, while the other bombed factories were working at full capacity again.